-The employment of a faculty member with permanent tenure or of a faculty member appointed to a fixed or probationary term may be terminated by Fayetteville State
+The employment of a faculty member with permanent tenure or of a faculty member appointed to a fixed or probationary term may be terminated by the University because of the following:

-University because of (1) demonstrable, bona fide institutional financial exigency; or (2) major curtailment or elimination of a teaching, research, or public service program.
-"Financial exigency" is defined as a significant decline in the financial resources of the institution that is brought about by decline in institutional enrollment or by other action or events that compel a reduction in the institution's current operations budget.
-The determination of whether a condition of financial exigency exists or whether there shall be a major curtailment or elimination of a teaching, research, or public service program shall be made by the chancellor after consulting with the academic administrative officers and faculties as required by Section VI.A(2).
+- a. demonstrable, bona fide institutional financial exigency; or - b. major curtailment or elimination of a teaching, research, or public service program.

+"Financial exigency" is defined as a significant decline in the financial resources of the University that is brought about by decline in institutional enrollment or by other action or events that compel a reduction in the University's current operations budget.
+The determination of whether a condition of financial exigency exists or whether there shall be a major curtailment or elimination of a teaching, research, or public service program shall be made by the chancellor after consulting with the academic administrative officers and faculties as required by Section VII.A(2).
 This determination is subject to concurrence by the president and approval by the UNC Board of Governors.
-If the financial exigency or curtailment or elimination of a program is such that the institution's contractual obligation to a faculty member cannot be met, the employment of the faculty member may be terminated in accordance with the institutional procedures set out in subsection B below.
+If the financial exigency or curtailment or elimination of a program is such that the University's contractual obligation to a faculty member cannot be met, the employment of the faculty member may be terminated in accordance with the institutional procedures set out in subsection B below.